2468scout/2468Scout-Python-Server/README.md

  * The Doodle Tradition
  * Animations

-# IAN WANTS
+# IAN VULT
 Simulations
 Slack Bot (Kate)

 # NAMING CONVENTIONS
+* Event string codes: stuff that happens in a match. https://docs.google.com/document/d/1R51aN8jQxovCz6G7pOAtSW9ZRAhzVhrsSbaVJhcE8u0/edit?usp=sharing

 # TO CONTRIBUTE: do these first!
 Do this in Git.

 git clone https://github.com/2468scout/2468Scout-Ruby-Server.git

-Run this in Ruby.

-gem install sinatra-contrib

 Run this in Git.
-Make sure apitoken is gitignore'd, as it cannot be posted publicly.
+Make sure apitoken.txt is gitignore'd, as it cannot be posted publicly.
 Seriously.

 echo TOKENGOESHERE >> apitoken.txt

+Run this in Ruby.

+gem install sinatra-contrib